wix-incubator/headless-components/docs/api/PLAN_PAYWALL_INTERFACE.md

 # Plan Paywall Interface

-Component that restricts access to its content until if member does not have access to the required plans.
+Component that restricts access to its content unless the member has one of the access plans.

 ## Architecture